ics-py/ics-py/doc/explanation/custom-properties.rst

 ``.extra`` is mutable so this means it works in reverse too.

-Just add some :class:`~ics.parse.Container` or :class:`ics.parse.ContentLine` and they will appear in the output too.
+Just add some :class:`~ics.Container` or :class:`~ics.ContentLine` and they will appear in the output too.
-(You can even mutate the values of a specific :class:`~ics.parse.ContentLine` if you desire)
+(You can even mutate the values of a specific :class:`~ics.ContentLine` if you desire)

 Low level API